-Which is celebrated with full of joy and lightings till the date as the victory of Good over Evil.
+Which is celebrated full of joy and lightings till the date as the victory of Good over Evil.

 There is another mythological story revolving around Lord Krishna and Satyabhama and their victory of killing Narkasur.

-A demon Narkasur; powerful and strong who misused his powers and captured yogi, pundits and 1600 women and attacked Indra lok , seized the glittering earrings of devas mother, Aditi and killed deva mercilessly.
+A powerful and strong demon Narkasur; who misused his powers and captured pundits and 1600 women and attacked Indra Lok.
+Also seized the glittering earrings of devas mother, Aditi and killed deva mercilessly.
 Indra dev seeks help from Krishna.
-Hearing this Krishna and his wife Satyabhama was enraged.
-Stayabhama was the reincarnation of Bhoomi Devi or Mother Earth was the mother of Narkasur and had owed to stop him and his terror as he was blessed that he would only be killed with the hands of a woman.
+Hearing this, Krishna and his wife Satyabhama was enraged.
+Satyabhama was the reincarnation of Bhoomi Devi or Mother Earth was the mother of Narkasur and had owed to stop him and his terror as he was blessed that he would only be killed with the hands of a woman.